geoserver/geoserver/doc/en/user/source/community/gsr/functionality.rst

 Formats
 ---------------------------

-While the ArcGIS® implementation of GeoServices supports multiple file formats, all responses from the GeoServer plugin use JSON (for example, browser-friendly HTML is not provided.)
+While the ArcGIS® implementation of GeoServices supports multiple file formats, all responses from the GeoServer plugin use JSON (for example, browser-friendly HTML is not provided).
 The ``?f=json`` parameter specifying JSON is still required.
+Moreover, since at the moment there is no support for  ``pjson`` output format, if client specifies a ``f=pjson`` parameter a normal JSON will be returned.

 .. note::